|

 - Some decorations help us feel more "Christmassy" - they remind us of better times or rekindle our appreciation for the holidays.

-- Some decorations help other people are meant to help other folks feel more "Christmassy," friends and strangers alike.
+- Some decorations are meant to help other folks feel more "Christmassy," friends and strangers alike.

 - Some decorations express how we feel about Christmas.